Neisa Fernández Rojas is the only Cuban who owns a diploma for having been taught to read and write by Manuel Ascunce Domenech

 She was very happy because she had just received a photocopy of the diploma, which got lost after she donated it to the House Museum of Limones Cantero, in Trinidad.
 She spoke about Fidel, about the day in which he ordered to “bomb” toys on the area where she lived.
 “It was the first time I saw a real doll and I was almost 13 years old”, she remembered.

 Neisa regrets not having studied further.
-When she decided to do so, sometime after Manuel Ascunce’s assassination, her pregnant mother said she needed help.
-Her mother gave birth twice, and since Neisa was the eldest daughter, she was supposed to deal with the housework.
+When she decided to do so, sometime after Manuel Ascunce’s murder, her pregnant mother said she needed help.
+She gave birth twice, and since Neisa was her eldest daughter, she was supposed to deal with the housework.
 “I have been always indebted to Manuel, because he did a lot to teach me to read and write”, she says while holding a book in her hands.
 It is one of the few books she has read several times which contain passages of the life of her flesh-and-blood idol.
-She looks for every newspaper that tells about the events of that day when Manolito, as the young teacher was known, was seen for the last time in her house.
+She searches for every newspaper that tells about the events of that day when Manolito, as the young teacher was known, last went to her house.

 “He always visited us, he was like family”, she said.
 Tomorrow, she will finally return to the place she has not visited for almost 20 years.
 Not, at least, on the lacerating date of November 26.
 This time she will be accompanied by her husband, who participated in the Fight Against Bandits and had to raise his brothers when his father passed away.
 Her daughter and her two eldest grandsons will also accompany her.
 After recording her words, I asked her to go to bed early, given her nervousness and the emotions that she will experience the next day.
 I was far from imagining that worse emotions were yet to come for her, and for all Cubans.